Counting and mining with the shell

 Using

-is short for –iso-8601, which essentially avoids the confusion between the European and American date formatsDD.MM.YYYY
+-Iis short for –iso-8601, which essentially avoids the confusion between the European and American date formatsDD.MM.YYYYandMM/DD/YYYY.

 Finally, we’ll use the regular expression syntax covered earlier to search for similar words.